NEWZIK USER GUIDE

 To download the application on the AppStore, click here Downloading Newzik requires iOS9 or above.

 With an email address: When you launch the application, you can create an account with an email address, a password, and a username.
 You will immediately receive a confirmation email.
 You are now an official member of the Newzik family!

 With Facebook: you can also create an account on Facebook.
 Click on “Connect with Facebook” to enjoy all the Newzik features.
 Creating an account is necessary so that your content is always backed up on our cloud.
 This way, you can recover your content on any iOS device!

 NB: You can also access the application without an account by clicking on “Join a Band Session” at the bottom of the login page.
 This will allow you to follow a Band Session as a guest user but you will not have access to all our main features

 Data synchronization and backup

 At Newzik, our motto has always been “safety first”.
-We think preserving your music files is the top priority because we know you gave a lot of energy to build your digital library.
-That is why in our app, your whole content is saved on the cloud and accessible from anywhere.
-You can then install Newzik on every iPad or iPhone and instantaneously recover all your music.
+We think preserving your music files is the top priority because we know it takes a lot of energy to build your digital library.
+That is why in our app, your entire content is saved in the cloud and is accessible from anywhere.
+You can then install Newzik on every and any iPad or iPhone and instantaneously recover all your music.